mubashirhussain482/OIBSIP/OIBSIP_Java_Task1/README.md

 ## **🔐 Security Note**

-Database credentials are required for the application to connect to Oracle.
+Database credentials are required for the application to connect to Oracle Database.

-For security reasons, database usernames and passwords should not be committed to a public GitHub repository.
+For security reasons, the actual Oracle database username and password are not included in this public GitHub repository.
+The public DBConnection.java file uses placeholder values instead.

-Before uploading the project, replace any personal database credentials with placeholders or use a separate configuration method.
+Before running the application locally, configure the database connection with valid Oracle credentials.

 ---